Visiting Teaching Artists

 LEAF Schools & Streets hosts professional performers as Visiting Teaching Artists for each festival.
 Schools that book a Visiting Teaching Artist will have a 3-5 day residency with that artist.
 Visiting Artists typically do a whole school performance as part of the residency.

-To reserve an artist or to get more information, contact Jocelyn Reese, LEAF Schools & Streets
+To get more information about Visiting Teaching Artists for October 2015, contact Jocelyn Reese, LEAF Schools & Streets

 Director: Jocelyn@theLEAF.org |828/68-MUSIC [686-8742]

-Click on the pictures below to see the residencies for October 2014!
+Click on the pictures below to learn about the residencies of May 2015!

 Check out the video of Middle Grounds at Erwin Middle School!

 The Middle Grounds Project brings a universal message of peace through a fusion of world cultures.
 Middle Grounds unites modal quarter tone scales, pan-Middle Eastern rhythms, from Spain in the west, to Iran in the east.
 Each artist brings their own unique, rich cultural traditions and talent to the ensemble.
 Middle Grounds provided a spectacular residency at Erwin Middle School though the LEAF Schools & Streets program!

 In this amazing 5 day residency, two instructors from Native Ngäbe Culture

 of South Costa Rica visited Rainbow Community School to teach the basics of their ancestral dance, a spiral that